 For example, if you sell human resources recruitment software for small businesses, you might prepare questions like:

 - How does your recruiting process work right now?

 - How do you typically find candidates for job openings?

 - How are decisions made when looking to make a change in your process?

 - Have you ever used a recruitment software tool before?

 This helps you understand their pain points and frames the conversation so you can explain how your product or service can make their life easier.
 It also gives you a glimpse into their company culture so you can tailor your pitch to them.

 Pro tip: When you’re having phone conversations with several prospects, you’ll need a customer relationship management (CRM) tool to keep track of calls, record details, and set reminders.
-Check out our article on the best CRMs for telesales to learn which is right for you.

 2. Create a Quiet, Organized Workspace

 Whether you work in an office environment or a remote home office, you need to have a dedicated quiet and organized area to make your phone calls.
 If you’re in a loud, cluttered environment, it’s hard to stay focused and engage people on the phone effectively.